Verpitek/PanSpark/documentation.md

 ## OpCode Reference

 ### `SET` - Variable Assignment
-Allows you to set a variable from a Number or an existing variable.
+Allows you to set a variable from a Number, String literal, or an existing variable.
 If only a variable name is provided, it defaults to 0.

 **Syntax:**
 ```
-SET (Number/variable) >> <variable>
+SET (Number/String/variable) >> <variable>
 SET <variable>
 ```